-1.7 Provide positive open space within a project site.

-- Ensure that open space on site is meaningful and consolidated into a few large spaces rather than many small unusable areas. - Open space should be designed to support and complement the historic building.
+- 1.7 Provide positive open space within a project site. - Ensure that open space on site is meaningful and consolidated into a few large spaces rather than many small unusable areas. - Open space should be designed to support and complement the historic building.

 Response - Open space is preserved around the historic building in compliance with the required setbacks in the RMF zone district.
+The front yard has been increased by a foot.
 Communal open space is provided between the buildings and beneath the preserved spruce tree in the east yard.
+Decks are proposed to support and completement the historic building by reducing mass through building setbacks.
+A side porch is proposed on the landmark to relate to the front porch.
+Side porches are typical building characteristics found on 19th century miner's cabins.

-1.8 Consider stormwater quality needs early in the design process.

-- When included in the initial planning for a project, stormwater quality facilities can be better integrated into the proposal.
+- 1.8 Consider stormwater quality needs early in the design process. - When included in the initial planning for a project, stormwater quality facilities can be better integrated into the proposal.
 All landscape plans presented for HPC review must include at least a preliminary representation of the stormwater design.
 A more detailed design must be reviewed and approved by Planning and Engineering prior to building permit submittal. - Site designs and stormwater management should provide positive drainage away from the historic landmark, preserve the use of natural drainage and treatment systems of the site, reduce the generation of additional stormwater runoff, and increase infiltration into the ground.
-Stormwater facilities and conveyances located in front of a landmark should have minimal visual impact when viewed from the public right of way.

-• Refer to City Engineering for additional guidance and requirements.
+Stormwater facilities and conveyances located in front of a landmark should have minimal visual impact when viewed from the public right of way. - Refer to City Engineering for additional guidance and requirements.

-Response - Storm water design is considered as part of the design and a preliminary plan is included in the drawing set.
+Response - Storm water design is considered as part of the design and a preliminary plan was included in the drawing set submitted for the January 13, 2021 hearing.

-1.9 Landscape development on AspenModern landmarks shall be addressed on a case by case basis.
-Response - n/a.

-1.10 Built-in furnishings, such as water features, fire pits, grills, and hot tubs, that could interfere with or block views of historic structures are inappropriate.

-- Site furnishings that are added to the historic property should not be intrusive or degrade the integrity of the neighborhood patterns, site, or existing historic landscape. - Consolidating and screening these elements is preferred.
+- 1.9 Landscape development on AspenModern landmarks shall be addressed on a case by case basis.
+Response n/a. - 1.10 Built-in furnishings, such as water features, fire pits, grills, and hot tubs, that could interfere with or block views of historic structures are inappropriate. - Site furnishings that are added to the historic property should not be intrusive or degrade the integrity of the neighborhood patterns, site, or existing historic landscape. - Consolidating and screening these elements is preferred.